Is Zara’s ‘joinlife’ Collection Legit Or Nah?

 Confession: We used to have a Zara problem (seriously, who doesn’t?), so of course, when notifications started popping up in our feed announcing that the brand had released their debut sustainable collection titled JoinLife, we didn’t hesitate getting our hands on a few of the best pieces.
-Although we instantly applauded them for taking a stand against the (current bad state of fashion), we were equally elated and skeptical.
-After seeing H&M’s cute, but failed attempt at being sustainable, we had our doubts about another fast fashion company dipping their toes in the socially responsible pool.
+Although we instantly applauded them for recognizing that fast fashion is fucking up the entire industry and your closet, we were equally elated and skeptical.
+After seeing H&M’s cute, but failed attempt at being sustainable, we had strong doubts about another fast fashion company dipping their toes in the socially responsible pool.
 Sustainable fast fashion is quite the oxymoron and there’s no real way around it.
 We questioned whether it be authentically sustainable or just be a clever marketing ploy to target millennials and others who are now prioritizing looking out for the future of the planet.

 Why this collection kinda sorta not really matters

 Hearing someone say they’ve never shopped at Zara is like hearing someone say they’ve never heard of the Kardashians; it just doesn’t happen (BTW, Khloe’s got her own jeans now, did you hear?).
 Zara is everything when it comes to fast fashion.
 But a few years back, the dirty truth about the brand’s ethical practices surfaced (you remember the scandal, don’t you?), and ever since their unethical practices made headlines, we’ve had a bad taste in our mouths about our beloved ubiquitous retailer.
 But we haven’t totally accepted not ever shopping there again.
 No one else offers current season pieces inspired by top designer collections, but not a direct copy at an affordable price.
 No. One.
 Still, how can you justify paying $39 for a top that someone made with their bare hands and got paid pennies for?
 Simple: you can’t.